The EPC Scheme

-It was brought in by the government to help potential buyers and tenants understand the home's energy efficiency by rating the home using a scale from A-G.
+It was brought in by the government to help potential buyers and tenants understand the home's energy efficiency by rating it on a scale from A-G.

-The National Approved Letting Scheme (NALS) welcomes the introduction of EPCs for landlords saying it’s a win-win situation for everyone.
-Caroline Pickering, chair of the NALS explains, “an EPC provides the tenant with a clear indication of the energy efficiency of their accommodation which can only be a selling point for prospective tenants".
+Safeagent, formerly known as The National Approved Letting Scheme (NALS), welcomes the introduction of EPCs for landlords, saying it’s a win-win situation for everyone.
+Former chair Caroline Pickering explains, “An EPC provides the tenant with a clear indication of the energy efficiency of their accommodation which can only be a selling point for prospective tenants."

 EPC Information for Landlords

 When buildings are to be rented out, the landlord is legally responsible for ensuring a valid certificate is made available to all prospective tenants.
 The EPC report must be made available to all tenants at the earliest opportunity possible, with all costs being covered by the landlord.

 Prospective tenants are to receive the EPC free of charge and no later than: